Giovanni Muzzioli: Biography

-Soon thereafter, he moved to Florence, where he remained the rest of his life.
-After his return to Modena, Muzzioli visited the Paris Exhibition, and there came under the influence of Sir Lawrence Alma-Tadema, and began painting subjects from classical history of Greece and Rome.
+Soon thereafter, he moved to Florence, where he remained for the rest of his life.
+After his return to Modena, Muzzioli visited the Paris Exhibition, and came under the influence of Sir Lawrence Alma-Tadema, and began painting subjects from classical history of Greece and Rome.
 He painted Poppea che si fa portare la Testa of Ottavia, which was exhibited in Florence, 1876.
 At Turin, in 1880, he displayed a canvas of The Magdalen, which he completed for the Della Valle brothers of Modena.
-His first important pictures were In the Temple of Bacchus and Funeral Rites in Egypt (1881, Milan Exhibition), where the former won a prize of 1000 lire, and was praised by the critic Cesare Cantù as the most simple and equilibrated of the Exhibition.
+His first important pictures were In the Temple of Bacchus and Funeral Rites in Egypt (1881, Milan Exhibition), where the former won a prize of 1,000 lire, and was praised by the critic Cesare Cantù as the most simple and equilibrated of the exhibition.